 An agile transformation is anything but easy.
 They are disruptive, disturbing and potentially very disappointing.
 The risks of failure are high.
 It will take a long-term investment to change ingrained ways of thinking and working, and the company culture.
 But the payoffs can be tremendous, as we can see below.

 5 Key Differences Between Agile Adoption and Transformation

 1. Speed of Change

 Then the team planned their first sprint and began work.
 It wasn’t pretty, and as I recall the team failed to deliver completed work in their first 2-week sprint.
 But they had adopted Agile.
-(BTW I don’t recommend this approach!)

-So what can be done instead is to look at this longer program of change and break it up into reasonable milestones and smaller initiatives.
+What can be done instead is to look at this longer program of change and break it up into reasonable milestones and smaller initiatives.
 That is where having an overall transformation roadmap spanning 12 to 24 months can be helpful.